pchain-org/pweb3/docs/web3-pi.rst

     web3.pi.requestAccounts([callback])

-This method will request/enable the accounts from the current environment it is running (Metamask, Status or Mist).
+This method will request/enable the accounts from the current environment it is running (PMetamask, Status or Mist).
 It doesn't work if you're connected to a node with a default PWeb3.js provider.
 (WebsocketProvider, HttpProvidder and IpcProvider)
-This method will only work if you're using the injected provider from a application like Status, Mist or Metamask.
+This method will only work if you're using the injected provider from a application like Status, Mist or PMetamask.

 For further information about the behavior of this method please read the EIP of it: `EIP-1102 <https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1102.md>`_